Abrishges/ticketing/README.md

 __contact__: Abereham.wodajie@gmail.com

 # Assumptions
+   * Hold time for the seats is  3 minutes.
+Seller can configure this value.
+If the user doesn't reserve the seats before 3 minutes, then the holds are removed and user has to send a request again to hold the seats.
+   * Expired Seat Holds can be release by a frequent call from a service or Data base event or Trigger that runs timely.
+I believe the most efficient is a database event or Trigger that run timely.

 # Design Explanations
    Event Tickets or seats can have one of the following states
       AVAILABLE, HOLD(temporarily on hold, i.e on the cart), RESERVED (For future purchase) , SOLD

    ### Event:
 Facilitate process of keeping event details up-to-date for all available events for sellers and consumer.
-Seller sale tickets based on event type.
-Each event have unique event name eventId.
+Seller sale tickets based on event type.Each event have unique event name eventId.
 In order to ensure that event information displayed on their various web sites (for event discovery), we need to implement event retrieve and update methods.
 In data base we can have event table/schema.
 We can also tie events with season.
 For this project event methods are not implemented

   ### AvailableSeats:
 AvailableSeats provides seat availability information so that we can serve more relevant results.
 It contains all the available seats for that event.